Ferosh1010/Project--1_Wikipedia-Analysis/README.md

 # Project--1_Wikipedia Analysis

  ## INTRODUCTION :
-   This analysis consists of using Big Data tools to answer the question about datasets from Wikipedia.
+   This analysis consists of using Big Data tools to answer the question for datasets from Wikipedia.
 There are a series of analysis questions, answered using Hive and MapReduce.
 Tools used are based on context for each question.
 ## REQUIREMENTS :